smartx/api-spec/all.md

   "data":{
     "status":1 // ride status (0=non-rides 1=requested, 2=tdriver_coming, 3=riding)
     "ride_id":"123",
-    "ex_time":2, // expected time to wait for a tdriver to pick (in minutes) "ex_ar_time":3 // expected time for the tdriver to arrive (in minutes).
-Present only if status is 2 "ex_land_time":12 // expected time to get to end location (in mins).
-Present only if status is 3 }
+    "ex_time":2 // expected time to wait for a tdriver to pick (in minutes) }
 }
 ```